 DSA expedites plan review for any repair or reconstruction of a school building damaged or destroyed by natural or man-made disaster.
 To qualify for the expedited review, plans must be submitted to DSA within six months of the disaster that caused the damage or destruction.

 DSA Policy (IR A-1.16) allows immediate use of specified portable classroom facilities prior to securing approval from DSA to house displaced students.
 These facilities can be placed on the existing site or on the site of another public school facility.

 Pre-Check Approvals (PC)

 DSA’s PC approval process streamlines and expedites plan review by providing approval for commonly used school site structures, such as portable facilities, prior to the submittal of plans to DSA.
-A list of current DSA-approved PCs (Excel - 44 KB) and respective manufacturers is available on DSA’s website.
+A list of current DSA-approved PCs (Excel - 28 KB) and contact information for DSA-approved relocatable manufacturers (PDF - 69 KB) is available.